sajjjadayobi/PersianQA/README.md

 dataset = load_dataset("SajjadAyoubi/persian_qa")
 ```

-- the dataset is also available at [Kaggle](https://www.kaggle.com/sajjadayobi360/persianqa)
+- The dataset is also available at [Kaggle](https://www.kaggle.com/sajjadayobi360/persianqa)

 ### Examples